 Making the cornbread batter

-- Preheat the oven to 425° F. and add 2 tablespoons of butter to a 10" cast iron skillet and put in the oven to melt the butter.
+- Heat the oven to 425° F. and add 2 tablespoons of butter to a 10" cast iron skillet and put in the oven to melt the butter and get the skillet hot.

-- Prep all the peppers, the tomato by seeding and dicing or slicing.
-Peel the onion and dice or slice.
+- On a large cutting board, prep all the peppers and the tomato by seeding and dicing.
+Peel the onion and dice.

 - Measure the buttermilk and beat in the three eggs.
-Pour this mixture into the flour mixture along with the melted butter and lightly mix.
+Pour this mixture into the dry inredients mixture along with the melted butter and lightly mix.

 - Add the corn, shredded cheddar cheese, and the green and red bell peppers.
 Mix together thoroughly.